SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - Instead of installing docker & docker compose manually, siva has created one shellscript to install automatically "curl <raw_url> | sudo bash"

 ### Session-53
 - What is Docker Host ?
-Nothing but a server which we created for Docker.
+Nothing but a server which we created for Docker (or) We can also call "Workstation"
 - What are the disadvantages in Docker ?
 - What is Orchestrator ?
-Kubernetes is the popular container orchestrator tool.
+Kubernetes is the most popular container orchestration tool.
-- Even though Docker is used for building the images & running the containers, but why we use Kubernetes to run & manage the containers ?
+- Even though Docker is used for both building the images & running the containers, but why we use Kubernetes to run & manage the containers ?
-- In VS we write Dockerfiles & Kubernetes manifest files ---> Push to Github ---> We pull Dockerfiles & Manifest files in DockerHost (Workstation) ---> We build images in DockerHost ---> Save it in Dockerhub ---> We push manifest files to Kubernetes using kubectl command which will be there in DockerHost.
+- In VS we write Dockerfiles & Kubernetes manifest files ---> Push to Github ---> We pull Dockerfiles & Manifest files in DockerHost (Workstation) ---> We build images in DockerHost ---> Save it in Dockerhub ---> We push manifest files to Kubernetes using "kubectl" command which need to be installed in DockerHost.
 - Kubernetes is also same as Master-Node architecture which we know in jenkins, request will first come to Kubernetes and this K8 will asign work to nodes.
-If small project we can use one Kubernetes-Master, if big project we need Kubernetes Master-Node architecture.
+If small project 1 Kubernetes-Master (Minikube) is enough, if big project we need to create Kubernetes Master-Node architecture.
-- So first we are practicing Kubernetes-Master (Same as Jenkins-Master alone) we call it as "minikube" is a single node cluster master & node are same.
+- So first we are practicing Kubernetes-Master (Same as Jenkins-Master alone) we call it as "Minikube" is a single node cluster Master & Node are same.
-- We have a module in internet open-source git repo just type "Terraform aws minikube" developed by scholz.
+- We have a module in internet (Open-source) a git repo just type "Terraform aws minikube" developed by scholz.
 - Go through the code of Terraform-aws-minikube in VS. In this we created minikube cluster & workstation.
-In workstation (DockerHost) we setup a bootstrap to install docker & docker-compose.
+In workstation (DockerHost) we setup a bootstrap to install Docker & Docker-compose.
-- A kubeconfig file is created in minikube cluster.
+- A "kubeconfig" file is created in minikube cluster.
 To connect to minikube cluster, we should have kubectl command.
-This command is automatically installed in minikube cluster.
-Kubectl will check automatically in home folder.
+This command will check kubeconfig file in home folder because it uses this file to determine how to connect to a Minikube or Kubernetes cluster.
 So we should create a folder ".kube" in home location & copy the kubeconfig file (From gitbash or from server using cat command) "cp kubeconfig .kube/config" renaming should be config not kubeconfig.
 - After creating workstation & minikube cluster, how to connect to minikube from workstation ?
-Install kubectl for centos & give execution access in workstation server.
+Install kubectl for centos & give execution access in workstation server (DockerHost).
 Move that kubectl into /usr/local/bin/kubectl
-- To connect to server, you must have authentication file (Kubeconfig), so create one folder ".kube" in home location in server & paste the authentication file inside this folder.
+- To connect to kubernetes cluster server (Minikube) you must have authentication file (Kubeconfig), so create one folder ".kube" in home location in DockerHost server & paste the authentication file inside this folder.
 You can copy form gitbash also using cat command.
 Vim config (Name should be config)
 - What are Kubernetes resources ?
 Namespaces, Pods,
+- Every resource is in yaml format with a basic simple syntax.
+Every resource will start with apiVersion.
+When you push to github & pull in server then how to run that file ? kubectl apply -f namespace.yaml ; kubectl apply -f namespace.yaml
+- What is the difference between create & apply ?
 - In Docker, we call container but in Kubernetes we call Pod.
+Pod can contain multiple containers.
 - Difference between Container & Pod ?
+- How we created docker container ? docker run -d -p 80:80 -v nginx:/usr/share/nginx/html --name roboshop-nginx nginx (or) using compose right ?
+- Then how to create Pod in kubernetes ?
+We will create a manifest file to create the Pods.
+Search in kubernetes.io for Pods creation there you can see yaml syntax to create Pods.
+- If you dont give namespace, then Pod will be created in default namespace.
+- kubectl get pods ---> Will fetch pods from the default namespace, if they are available.
+- kubectl get pods -n roboshop ---> Pods will be fetched from the roboshop namespace.
 - Interview question ?
 Write a simple Pod definition ?
-- What is Sidecar in Pod ?
+- What is Sidecar, proxy in Pod ?
+- How to login to any container in kubernetes cluster ? kubectl exec -it -c --bash
+- To get full information of that pod ? kubectl describe pod
+- Difference between labels and annotations ?

 ### Session-54
+-
 ### Session-55
 ### Session-56
 ### Session-57